JosepAnSabate/Geo-App/README.md

 <br>

-* Geo-app allows the user to create edit and delete locations and descriptions on a geological,  orthographic and topographic maps from the ICGC.
+* Geo-app allows the user to create edit and delete locations and descriptions on a geological,  orthographic and topographic maps from the ICGC being able to consult the geologic desciption.

 <br>